statamic/docs/content/collections/knowledge-base/fixing-issues-with-global-composer-packages.md

 ## Popping the Hood

 If that doesn't resolve the issue, you may need to look at your list of global dependencies for clues.
 You may have a package that requires an older version of PHP or another dependency.
-This might take a little Googling , trial and error (remove a line and run `composer globl update` and try again), or brute force, but will almost definitely result in finding the problem.
+This might take a little Googling , trial and error (remove a line and run `composer global update` and try again), or brute force, but will almost definitely result in finding the problem.
 Eventually.
 We're sorry it has come to this.

 You can find where the global `composer.json` config file is by running the following command and looking at the `[home]` line.